Jessica Lee Rose

-Jessica Lee Rose (born April 26, 1987) is an American-New Zealand actress who first gained popularity after playing the role of lonelygirl15, a fictional teenage homeschooled character named Bree who appeared in YouTube video blogs, beginning in June 2006.
+Jessica Lee Rose (born April 26, 1987) is an American actress and former influencer who first gained popularity after playing the role of lonelygirl15, a fictional teenage homeschooled character named Bree who appeared in YouTube video blogs, beginning in June 2006.
 In September 2006, the Los Angeles Times outed the character, destroying any mystery surrounding the possible fictionality of lonelygirl15, which thrust Rose into the mainstream spotlight while also increasing the viewership of the series.
 In 2007, Rose won a Webby for this role.

 After leaving lonelygirl15 in August 2007, Rose played "Jen K." on ABC Family's Greek.
 She went on to appear in various movies, such as Perfect Sport and SyFy's Ghost Town, and other web series, such as Hooking Up and Sorority Forever.
 She signed on to do the independent movie Look at Me with her Lonelygirl15 co-star Yousef Abu Taleb in March 2010.

 Early life

 Rose was born in Salisbury, Maryland, and moved to Mount Maunganui, Bay of Plenty, New Zealand when she was eight.
 She attended Mount Maunganui College in 2000–2003 for part of her secondary school education.
 Afterward, she attended an acting class at Studio 111 in Auckland.
 In January 2004, she moved to Auckland to study at the Academy of Film and Television Make Up.

 During the course of her studies, Rose's film career included doing make-up and costume work on a New Zealand short film titled Us, as well as doing extras' make-up on the set of Peter Jackson's King Kong.
 She played a leading role in a short film titled Dearly Beloved and played a supporting role in the short film Unleash the Fury.

 After Rose's parents separated, she returned to Salisbury in May 2005, right after her 18th birthday, to live with her father.
 She then enrolled in the New York Film Academy (NYFA) at Universal Studios in Universal City, California.
 In her search for acting jobs, she found a listing for an independent film project, titled The Children of Anchor Cove, on Craigslist.
 She auditioned for the lead part and was offered the role of Bree.
 Rose signed a non-disclosure agreement and was told that the project would consist of a series of videos released to the World Wide Web over the Internet.
 The idea concerned her at first, as she was afraid the project was pornography, but she was convinced otherwise and agreed to partake.
 Although initially unpaid, as lonelygirl15 grew popular, she and co-star Yousef Abu-Taleb received salaries.